moosakhalid/aws/terraform_aws_dms/README.md

 6) DMS replication instance

 7) DMS replication task

+### Note: By default the Terraform Deployment will look for AWS CLI profile 'linuxacademy-test' a profile that I used while testing, change it in the main.tf file under aws provider to map to your AWS CLI profile.
+Cheers!

 It will create all resources in the us-east-1 region for simplicity but ideally since we'll be using Public IP to connect to EC2 MySQL, it could be hosted anywhere as long as it's accessible over the internet/VPN etc.